AARP Eye Center

-The travel industry is “capitalizing on new interests and opportunities for people to be themselves all over the place and not just in limited destinations,” says Ed Salvato, co-founder of ManAboutWorld, a gay digital travel magazine.
+The travel industry is “capitalizing on new interests and opportunities for people to be themselves all over the place and not just in limited destinations,” says Ed Salvato, an LGBTQ travel expert.

-Among the friendly spots, Salvato says, are some locations in the Caribbean; Fort Lauderdale, Fla.; Stockholm; Sydney; Los Angeles; Amsterdam; New York City; and Hawaii.
+Among the friendly spots, he says, are some locations in the Caribbean; Miami and Fort Lauderdale, in Florida; Stockholm; Sydney; Los Angeles; Amsterdam; New York City; and Hawaii.

-Puerto Rico, for example, recently made LGBTQ inclusivity a core pillar of its marketing campaign, Discover Puerto Rico, Salvato says.
+Puerto Rico, for example, has made LGBTQ inclusivity a core pillar of its Discover Puerto Rico marketing campaign, Salvato says.

 Its website illustrates gay couples, highlights locally owned LGBTQ businesses, promotes gay events and conducts LGBTQ sensitivity training for staff at tourist destinations.